 SafeScript NSW is a real-time prescription monitoring (RTPM) system which allows prescribers access to their patient’s prescription history for certain high-risk monitored medicines.
 SafeScript supports prescribers in making safer clinical decisions and reduces the prevalence of unsafe use of monitored medicines.

-Prescribers and pharmacists in our region now have access to SafeScript NSW as part of a phased statewide rollout.
-All prescribers (medical practitioners, nurse practitioners and dentists) and pharmacists registered with AHPRA can access SafeScript NSW after they have registered.
+Prescribers and pharmacists in Nepean Blue Mountains region will have access to SafeScript NSW from late March 2022, as part of a phased statewide rollout.
+All prescribers (medical practitioners, nurse practitioners and dentists) and pharmacists registered with AHPRA will be eligible to access SafeScript NSW, after they have registered.